 There's no part of your role where you're supposed to make sure there's a fair debate, where you're supposed to make sure that the person is being treated fairly or getting enough time to speak.

-And it's a very different role when you invite somebody onto your show, and you are not only at least at some point, oppositional to what the person is saying, and that was the case for several of the lines of questioning that I asked Nick about,
+And it's a very different role when you invite somebody onto your show and you are not only, at least at some points, oppositional to what the person is saying, and that was the case for several of the lines of questioning that I asked Nick about, including his advocacy of censorship, despite being a victim of censorship himself, where you feel as though you're not just, you're not only there to debate, but you're also there to kind of provide a platform.

-You've invited this person on your show, after all, and as a result of their acceptance, you owe to them a certain level of I guess deference is the right word.
+And as a result of their acceptance, you owe to them a certain level of, I guess, deference is the right word.

-And I don't mean by deference the fact that I shouldn't be asking them difficult questions or confronting them with contradictions or or things of that nature.
+And I don't mean by deference the fact that I shouldn't be asking them difficult questions or confronting them with contradictions or things of that nature.

 I feel like the obligation comes from the fact that you just have to comport yourself in a certain way, both as the kind of host, moderator, questioner, and less as a debater.

-Um I have had ones like that.
+I have had ones like that.

-I've had RFK Jr. on the show where we were in agreement with a lot of things, but the Israel section was a little bit feisty at the time he was running for president, so I felt a lot more, you know, unrestrained in my ability to press him and to insist on answers and press him on inconsistencies.
+I've had RFK Jr. on the show where we were in agreement with a lot of things, but the Israel section was a little bit feisty at the time he was running for president.

-And and I feel like I conducted myself the same way, much differently than I would if I were debating them with a moderator, which is you ask them the questions that you think they ought to answer.
+And I feel like I conducted myself the same way, much differently than I would if I were debating them with a moderator, which is you ask them the questions that you think they ought to answer.

 But at the end of the day, I don't feel like I'm here to debate the person.